open-keychain/open-keychain/OpenKeychain/src/main/res/raw-sv/help_changelog.md

   * Key import: awesome new design, secure keyserver connections via hkps, keyserver resolving via DNS SRV records
   * New first time screen
   * New key creation screen: autocompletion of name and email based on your personal Android accounts
-  * File encryption: awesome new design, support for encrypting multiple files
+  * Filkryptering: maffig ny design, stöd för kryptering av flera filer
   * New icons to show status of key (by Brennan Novak)
   * Important bug fix: Importing of large key collections from a file is now possible
   * Notification showing cached passphrases